With Amazon's Arrival, A New York Community Pushes To Be Included

 Officials at Amazon — which is an NPR sponsor — were not available for an interview.
 They have, however, promised to allocate millions dollars for workforce development, and host job training sessions and fairs at the Queensbridge Houses.

 Hanway has met with Amazon officials, and made it clear, he wants more concrete promises.
 "What are our goals?
 How many local residents are we going to hire?
 Into what kind of jobs?
-How will we get those residents ready for those jobs?
+How will we get those residents ready for these jobs?
 And there have to be benchmarks, and Amazon has to be held accountable for that."

-Trying to build a local talent pipeline.
+Trying to build a local talent pipeline

-On a chilly week night, I head over to an area near the Queensbridge Houses.
-There's a lot of warehouses and storage units.
-Inside one building, I find a coding class.
+On a chilly week night, I head over to an area near the Queensbridge Houses with a lot of warehouses and storage units.
+Inside one building, a coding class is underway.

 The student body is what many tech activists wish Silicon Valley looked more like: diverse.
 Latinos, African-Americans and women.

-This is part of the nonprofit Pursuit, which trains adults in need for tech jobs.
+This is part of the nonprofit Pursuit, which trains low-income adults for tech jobs.

-CEO and founder Jukay Hsu says, "I think we have a really unique opportunity here for New York to be a place where the technology community can thrive, but also be inclusive."
+"I think we have a unique opportunity here and for New York to be a place where the technology community can thrive but also be inclusive," CEO and founder Jukay Hsu says.

-Hsu, who was once a Harvard classmate of Facebook creator Mark Zuckerberg, says he saw how his classmates revolutionized technology.
-But then he'd come home to his native Queens and wonder, about those left behind.
+Hsu, who was once a Harvard classmate of Facebook creator Mark Zuckerberg, says he saw how his school friends revolutionized technology.
+But then he'd come home to his native Queens and wonder about those left behind.

 Hsu is also a co-developer of Amazon's new headquarters.
-His goal is to make sure they rely heavily on local talent.
+His goal is to make sure the company relies heavily on local talent.
 "Amazon, when it's here, can be embedded in Queens.
-Amazon is coming to Queens, but we want to bring Queens to Amazon."
+Amazon's coming to Queens, but we want to bring Queens to Amazon," he says.

 In a lounging area outside the Pursuit lecture room, I meet a 26-year-old coding student, Ivy Strickland.
-She tells me she's excited about Amazon coming to town.
-"I'm the youngest of three children, my mom had us when she was a teenager," she says.
-"Imagine me, someone who makes like, under $20,000 a year, able to get a job that could pay me enough that I would be able to do certain things — such as pay my mom's mortgage, or help her out."
+She says she's excited about Amazon coming to town.

+"I'm the youngest of three children.
+My mom had us when she was a teenager," she says.
+"Imagine me, someone who now makes like, under $20,000 a year, able to get a job that could pay me enough that I would be able to do certain things, like pay my mom's mortgage or help her out."

 In addition to studying at Pursuit, Strickland works in retail.
-She says she sees coding as a metaphor, of how piece by piece, you can build something amazing.
+She says she sees coding as a metaphor of how piece by piece, you can build something amazing.

-"To see that you can take something so small, and grow ...
-I guess for me, personally, knowing where I come from, it's like the same thing: I can see myself growing."
+"To see the way that you can take something so small and grow ...
+I guess for me, personally, to know where I've come from, it's like the same thing: I can see myself growing," Strickland says.

-Whether this city, and this neighborhood, will be able to build something good with Amazon, remains to be seen.
-For now, there is hope, a good measure of distrust and plenty of that Queen's legendary strength.
+Whether this city, and this neighborhood, will be able to build something good with Amazon remains to be seen.
+For now, there is hope, a good measure of distrust and plenty of that legendary Queens strength.